francescosilvano/ReCo2/README.md

-# Renewable Energy and Environmental Footprint: <br>
-# is there a reverse correlation between renewable energy production and worldwide carbon emissions?
+# Renewable Energy and Environmental Footprint: is there a reverse correlation between renewable energy production and worldwide carbon emissions?

 ## A Statistical Comparison of Renewable Energy Production and Levels of CO2 produced